roman-permyakov/Landsat/README.md

 ###  Introduction

-<p align="justify"The Landsat Thematic Mapper (TM) sensor was carried onboard Landsats 4 and 5 from July 1982 to May 2012 with
+<p align="justify">The Landsat Thematic Mapper (TM) sensor was carried onboard Landsats 4 and 5 from July 1982 to May 2012 with
 a 16-day repeat cycle.
 Landsat 4-5 TM image data files consist of seven spectral bands.
 The resolution is 30 meters for bands 1 to 7
 (thermal infrared band 6 was collected at 120 meters, but was resampled to 30 meters.)
 The approximate scene size is 170 km north-south by 183 km east-west (106 mi by 114 mi).